-Gould’s extensive leadership experience also includes terms as Assistant Director for Wildlife and Sport Fish Restoration, Regional Director of the Alaska Region, Deputy Assistant Director for Fisheries in Washington, D.C., and Deputy Regional Director for the Service’s Pacific Region.
+Before becoming Deputy Director, Dr. Gould was Assistant Director – Wildlife and Sports Fish Restoration.
+Previous to that, he was the Regional Director of the Alaska Region of the Service.
+Other leadership positions include Deputy Assistant Director, Fisheries in Washington, DC and Deputy Regional Director for the Service’s Pacific Region.

-In 1989, while Gould was Assistant Regional Director for Ecological Services and Fisheries in Alaska, he was responsible for coordinating the Service’s activities in response to the Exxon Valdez oil spill and served as the Department of Interior’s representative to the inter-governmental oil spill damage assessment management team.
-After that, he served as the Assistant Regional Director for Refuges and Wildlife in Alaska, where his responsibilities included the oversight of the 77-million-acre National Wildlife Refuge System and the Migratory Bird program.
+Some noteworthy experiences for Dr. Gould came about when he served in Alaska.
+In 1989, as Assistant Regional Director for Ecological Services and Fisheries, he was responsible for coordinating the Service’s activities in response to the Exxon Valdez oil spill and served as the Department of Interior’s representative to the inter-governmental oil spill damage assessment management team.
+In 2010, Dr. Gould led the Department of Interior’s environmental oversight of operational responses to the Gulf Oil Spill.

 Dr. Gould received the Department of Interior Meritorious Service Award in 2009.
 In 2011, he was conferred the rank of Distinguished Executive by President Obama for sustained extraordinary accomplishments in management of programs of the United States government and for leadership exemplifying the highest standards of service to the public.